A topological classification of convex bodies: Introduction

 The local truncations associated with each geometric expansion step are extremely delicate.
 To have the ability of performing \it any \rm combinatorially possible splitting (i.e. to obtain a convex body with the desired Morse-Smale complex) one has to render the vicinity of the given critical point \it arbitrarily sensitive \rm before the actual splitting is achieved with a planar truncation.
-We achieve arbitrary sensitivity in Lemma ~\ref{lem:smallradius} by constructing a preliminary truncation with a sphere the radius of which is sufficiently close to the distance of the equilibrium point to be split from the centre of gravity.
+We achieve arbitrary sensitivity in Lemma ~\ref{lem:smallradius} by constructing a preliminary truncation with a sphere the radius of which is sufficiently close to the distance of the equilibrium point to be split from the center of mass.
 If only the critical point is specified, however, the combinatorial structure of the splitting is arbitrary then the geometric task is substantially simpler \cite{Varkonyi}.

 Our expansion algorithm is essentially the dual procedure to the one presented by Edelsbrunner et al. \cite{Edelsbrunner} (cf. also \cite{Dey}), producing a hierarchy of increasingly coarse Morse-Smale complexes (i.e. running combinatorial expansion sequences in reverse order compared to (\ref{gen})); a topic attracting current interest in computational topology (cf. \cite{Bauer} or \cite{Gyulassy}).
-Beyond illustrating that $\mathcal{M}_C$ exhausts all possible combinatorial possibilities and offering a modest link between Morse theory and convex geometry, geometric expansion sequences defined in equation (\ref{gen1}) appear to be the natural building blocks for the description of pebble shape evolution under collisional abrasion.
+Beyond illustrating that the tertiary classification scheme for generic convex bodies is complete (i.e. the Morse-Smale complexes of generic convex bodies exhausts all possible combinatorial possibilities) and offering a modest link between Morse theory and convex geometry, geometric expansion sequences defined in equation (\ref{gen1}) appear to be the natural building blocks for the mathematical description of pebble shape evolution under collisional abrasion.